sauercrowd/youtube-incognito-mode/README.md

 # Youtube incognito mode

-A chrome extension that lets you decide if videos you watch influence your Youtube suggestions.
+A chrome extension that lets you decide if videos you watch influence your Youtube recommendations.

 ![](./media/demo.gif)